SuperCoolPencil/Cue/README.md

-# 🎬 mpvRecall
+# 🎬 celluloidRecall

 **Resume your media exactly where you left off, seamlessly.**

-`mpvRecall` is a simple yet powerful tool that leverages [mpv](https://mpv.io/) (a free, open-source, and cross-platform media player) and [Streamlit](https://streamlit.io/) to provide a user-friendly interface for resuming your video and audio playback.
-Whether you're watching a long movie, a series of episodes, or listening to an album, `mpvRecall` remembers your last position, allowing you to pick up right where you left off.
+`celluloidRecall` is a simple yet powerful tool that leverages [celluloid](https://celluloid-player.github.io/) (a free, open-source media player) and [Streamlit](https://streamlit.io/) to provide a user-friendly interface for resuming your video and audio playback.
+Whether you're watching a long movie, a series of episodes, or listening to an album, `celluloidRecall` remembers your last position, allowing you to pick up right where you left off.

 ---

 ## ✨ Features

 - **Automatic Resume:** Continues playback from the exact point you stopped — for both single files and folder playlists.
-- **Folder Playback Support:** Select a folder and `mpvRecall` will play all media files within it.
+- **Folder Playback Support:** Select a folder and `celluloidRecall` will play all media files within it.
 Remembers the last played file *and* its position in the playlist.
 - **Simple User Interface:** Clean and intuitive web UI powered by Streamlit.
-- **Cross-Platform (Linux/macOS):** Designed primarily for Linux and macOS using `mpv` and `zenity` for file selection.
+- **Cross-Platform (Linux/macOS):S** Designed primarily for Linux and macOS using `celluloid` and `zenity` for file selection.
-- **Persistent State:** Stores last played info in `~/.cache/mpv_recall_last.json` for seamless session recall.
+- **Persistent State:** Stores last played info in `~/.cache/celluloid_recall_last.json` for seamless session recall.

 ---